-Since then, CCgroup has worked with dozens of technology companies to help them create awareness, drive lead generation, build perceived value and position for exit.
+CCgroup has worked with dozens of technology companies since 1989, to help them create awareness, drive lead generation, build perceived value and position for exit.
 These have included major brands and innovative challengers.

 In particular, CCgroup has been at the heart of the mobile technology industry for more than 20 years.
 We’ve worked with the GSM Association for the last 17 years, helping to turn a technical standards body into one of the most successful and influential campaigning trade associations in the world.

 We’ve worked with mobile operators, major network equipment providers, OSS/BSS companies, device manufacturers, app developers, mobile advertising outfits, industry consultants and more.

 We’ve worked extensively in fintech.
 Initially with innovative organisations like Fundamo, using mobile to bank millions of unbanked people in emerging markets and dramatically improving quality of life.
 One of the proudest moments in CCgroup’s history was when our PR campaign was singled out as a major contributing factor to their $110 million exit to Visa.

 In addition, we’ve worked with the very first developed markets mobile payments efforts, card manufacturers, card processing outfits, next-generation payments companies, core retail and corporate banking platforms, mobile business apps, PoS manufacturers and much, much more.

 Our mobile and telecoms experience has enabled us to develop very successful campaigns for companies targeting the enterprise audience.
 One of the most memorable was for a company called Visto – nowadays branded as Good Technology.
 Our award-winning campaign pitted Visto against the then mighty BlackBerry in the mobile email wars.
 Visto won market share against a whole host of competitors and dominated the market with its thought leadership.